cs-ed/impacts-LNguyen64/README.md

 **Invention Process: Turn Your Idea into Reality**

 Ask students if they know what is the invention process?
-Have students watch the [Invention Process](https://contrib.pbslearningmedia.org/WGBH/conv18/adptech12_int_idsprocess/index.html) to prepare for their final project.
+Have students watch the [Invention Process](https://contrib.pbslearningmedia.org/WGBH/conv18/adptech12_int_idsprocess/index.html).

-Have them take notes of the five steps in the invention process.
+Have students take notes of the five steps in the invention process.
 Review common note-taking techniques with student.
 Notes can be words, phrases, or sentences and should represent what students think are the most important aspects of what they see and hear.

 **Invention Process**